 What Is Obsessive Compulsive Disorder (OCD)?

-Obsessive compulsive disorder (OCD) is a mental illness characterized by obsessions, (unwanted intrusive thoughts) and compulsions (rigid and repetitive behaviors).
-Compulsions develop as someone attempts to rid themselves of or cope with the anxiety caused by obsessions.4 OCD is one of the most debilitating forms of mental illness, and often causes people extreme distress and impairment.
+Obsessive compulsive disorder (OCD) is characterized by obsessions, (unwanted intrusive thoughts) and compulsions (rigid and repetitive behaviors).
+Compulsions develop as someone attempts to rid themselves of or cope with the anxiety caused by obsessions, causing an OCD cycle.4 OCD is one of the most debilitating forms of mental illness, and often causes people extreme distress and impairment.
 The symptoms of OCD generally begin emerging in childhood or adolescence.1,2,5

 A person’s specific obsessive thoughts and compulsive behaviors can vary depending on the type of OCD they experience.
 For example, someone with contamination OCD may struggle with intrusive thoughts about germs and bacteria, resulting in compulsive hand-washing, disinfecting, or cleaning.
 Someone else might have relationship OCD and perform mental rituals to try to calm their obsessions about being in the wrong partnership.
 Without treatment, OCD symptoms can worsen to the point where the condition consumes the majority of a person’s time and energy.4,6